elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - The project that solves the problem at hand, follows best practices, and has the highest impact will receive a prize.
 - Runner up will receive a smaller prize :^)

-# Next week

-... returning to CSS land where we learn about FLEX & GRID !!